duinomaker/HexoBlog/source/CM/notes/2/index.md

 2. rewrite $S_{n+1}$ in two ways, by splitting off both its last term and its first term;
 3. try to express the last sum in terms of $S_n$&hairsp;.

-In addition, there're many connections between calculus and discrete mathematics.
+It's also mentioned that there're many connections between calculus and discrete mathematics.

 ## 2.4 Multiple Sums